-Loans are always a second option after pursuing scholarship opportunities.
-The subpages of this section provide details on Federal Loan options, private loan options, and other types of educational loan borrowing, particularly for international students who find themselves with limited options while studying in another country.
+Loans are sometimes a second option after pursuing scholarship opportunities.
+The subpages of this section provide details on Federal Loan options, Private Loan options, and other types of educational loan borrowing including options for international students who find themselves with limited options while studying in another country.

 You must be enrolled in at least 6 units in order to receive and maintain a loan disbursement for that semester.

-Loans are always disbursed in two payments, 50% each semester, after you are enrolled for classes at least half-time.
-Loan proceeds will credit to your CARS account and pay any outstanding charges.
+Loans are always disbursed in two payments, 50% each semester, after you are enrolled for classes at least half-time (6 units).
+Loan proceeds will credit to your CalCentral account and pay any outstanding charges.
 If a balance remains, a refund will be sent to your bank account if you have signed up for EFT (Electronic Funds Transfer).